leonardr/botfriend/README.md

 specific dates and times, you can schedule posts with `ScriptedBot`.
 Most of the time, though, you need posts to be published at rough intervals but not at specific times.
-In that case, it's easier to create a backlog and just subclass `BasicBot`.
+In that case, it's easier to subclass the base `Bot` class and load in a backlog from a text file.

 ### Bots that post from a backlog